gvwilson/sensibleadventures/nardica/nardica.md

 It doesn't get along with my upgrades as well as I'd like.
 If I don't re-set every few years, my nervous system starts to shut down.
-I used to be able to get it fixed in New Cairo, but since the civil war re-started..."
+I used to be able to get it fixed in Newfoundland, but since the civil war re-started..."
 He shrugged.
 "As far as I know,